-Typically when we talk about NASA and rovers in the same sentence, were talking about rovers that are on the surface of other planets in our solar system.
+Typically when we talk about NASA and rovers in the same sentence, we’re talking about rovers that are on the surface of other planets in our solar system.
 However, NASA is also testing a rover that is designed to explore incredibly harsh and cold polar regions of our own planet.
 NASA is currently testing a rover in Greenland called GROVER.

-The rover is designed to analyze layers of ice and snow.
-The test was successful in the robot was able to move to locations programmed by operators and received via its satellite connection.
+The test was successful in that the robot was able to move to locations programmed by operators and received via its satellite connection.
 However, the rover did run into some issues such as reboots and getting stuck in snow.
-GROVER will allow exploration and scientific studies to be performed in harsh conditions such as those existing Greenland where it’s difficult for humans to survive and work.
+These challenges are not uncommon in the development of new robotic technologies, especially those designed to operate in extreme environments.
+Each test provides valuable data that can be used to improve the rover’s design and functionality.

 via HNGN